EchoMAV/Fermion_tester/readme.md

 5. Kill that command then put on QC Pass sticker.

 # Test Fan
-Run `python test_fan.py`.
-The code will toggle fan power between 100% and 40%.
+Run `python test_fan.py` and leave it going.
+The code will toggle fan power between 100% and 40% in a loop.

-For the best test _connect the fan when the output reads 40%_ and ensure the fan spins up and increases power at 100% and the decreases at the next 40%.
+When the output shows 40%, quickly connect the fan to the board.
+Ensure the fan spins up and increases power at 100% and then decreases at the next 40% cycle.

-Note: A small percent of fans when first powered up at 40% will remain off even when output is increased to 100%.
+Note for failures: A small percent of fans when first powered up at 40% will remain off even when output is increased to 100%.
+Reject such fans.